Pleckgate High School held a Super Learning Day as pupils came ‘off timetable’ and explored different topical issues.

 They had a visit from Blackburn’s Inter-Faith Forum who took part in a question and answer session.

-“The students worked on designing an inter-faith centre and they also had the opportunity to look at religious artefacts and religious artwork.
+“The pupils worked on designing an inter-faith centre and they also had the opportunity to look at religious artefacts and religious artwork.

 “They had the opportunity to design their own mandalas, crosses, complete some Islamic artwork, write their name in Hebrew, make prayer and reflection beads as well as Rakhi bracelets.